 Reductive dechlorination of CEs, CSIA and qPCR analysis

-The pre-stimulation carbon isotope values of cDCE ( 13C, -19.3 ‰ on average) and the sum of carbon isotope values of all CEs weighted by their molar fractions (13C(CE), -21.4 ‰ on average) were highly consistent in the seven filters later impacted by biostimulation (SD < 1‰).
+The pre-stimulation carbon isotope values of cDCE (average 13C, -19.3 ‰ ± 0.6) and the sum of carbon isotope values of all CEs weighted by their molar fractions (average 13C(CE), -21.4 ‰ ± 0.8) were highly consistent in the seven filters later impacted by biostimulation.
 By day 195, there was clear onset of cDCE dechlorination with concomitant increase in its 13C values and increased VC concentration in most filters.
 13C of VC remained more negative compared to cDCE in shallow filters of 2A, 3A and 7A and VC was not further transformed to ethene.
 Further degradation of cDCE to VC was observed at day 265 with progressive enrichment of cDCE in 13C.
 In addition, a significant increase (3‰) in the resultant 13C(CE) relative to the control well provided evidence for incipient dechlorination of VC in filters 2A, 2B and 7A between day 195 and 265 (Fig. 1, Table S2) (Hunkeler et al., 2008).
 The evidence from CE concentrations and isotopic signatures was further corroborated by over 1-2 orders of magnitude increased abundances of Dcm and vcrA and bvcA genes in the impacted wells relative to the control well.
 Among the rdh genes, bvcA became dominant in most filters, whereas vcrA was dominant in well 2 reaching above 107 copies/L by day 265.
 No ERD was noted in well 5 and the control well, in which cDCE concentration as well as isotopic and qPCR signatures were stable (Fig. 1, Table S2).

 Impact on bacterial community alpha-diversity

 Biostimulation significantly affected bacterial community alpha-diversity.
 The post-biostimulation samples (seven samples at each sampling time point, excluding control well samples) showed significantly higher (P<0.05) predicted (Chao 1) and observed OTU richness, and phylogenetic diversity (PD) relative to the pre-biostimulation samples (Fig. 2).
-No significant difference was found between the post-biostimulation sampling dates, except for the PD at day 195 that was significantly higher (P<0.05) than at day 37 and 72.
+No significant difference was found between the post-biostimulation sampling dates, except for the PD at day 195 that was significantly higher (P<0.05) than at day 37 and 72 (Fig. 2).
 The control well showed progressively increasing alpha-diversity over time until day 195 (Fig. S2).

 Bacterial community succession